nikilpatel94/Torch-NN-Objects/README.md

 ## Usage

-To use this function you need to take care of following things:
+To use this any files from this repository, you need to import a raw file via python requests and write it into your current folder.

-1 helper_functions.py
+For example to use helper_functions.py use follwoing python code to use and import this.

 ```python
 import requests